91khr/lines9/README.md

 Emit an event, invoking all its listeners.

+### `lines9.CalcScheme(name: string, win: number): string`

+Calculate the scheme for the window of given ID, returning its statusline value.

 ## Architecture and details

 Different windows or different states of the same window may use different types of statuslines.